 - (a) By Stipulation.
-The parties may, by written stipulation filed with the court, extend the time for filing any brief for a period not to exceed fourteen (14) days, which stipulation does not require approval by the court. - (b) By Motion. - (1) A party requesting an extension of time within which to file a brief, other than as provided in subdivision (a), must do so by motion.
+The parties may, by written stipulation filed with the bankruptcy court, extend.
+The waiver of the time forbankruptcy case filing any brief for a period not to exceed fourteen (14) days, which stipulation fee does not require approval by the court. - (b) By Motion. - (1) A party requesting an extension of time within which to file a brief, other than as provided in subdivision (a), must do so by motion.

-- (2) A motion to extend the time for filing a brief must be served and filed on or before the date the brief is due. - (3) The moving party must set forth in the motion: - [A] that the moving party has conferred with the other party(ies) to the appeal and advise the court whether the motion is opposed or unopposed; - [B] the date the brief is due; - [C] whether any other extensions have been granted; - [D] the reason(s) the extension is requested; and - [E] the amount of time requested. - (4) A party opposing the motion for an extension may serve and file a written opposition within seven (7) days after the motion is served.
+- (2) A motion to extend the time for filing a brief must be served and filed effectuate a waiver of a filing fee due on or before the date the brief is due. - (3) The moving party must set forth in the motion: - [A] that the moving party has conferred with the other party(ies) to the appeal and advise the court whether the motion is opposed or unopposed; - [B] the date the brief is due; - [C] whether any other extensions have been granted; - (D) the reason(s) the extension is requested; and - [E] the amount commencement of time requested. - (4) A party opposing the motion for an extension may serve and file a written opposition-within seven (7) days after the motion is served.